rickard67/LSP-Pascal-Library/README.md

 tested with several language servers (https://www.rj-texted.se/Forum/viewforum.php?f=23).

 The client component support both stdio and tcp/ip socket communication.
-When communicating over a socket - the client act as a server, which is why you must add a port as an argument when starting the server.
-E.g. server.exe --port=5000.
+When communicating over a socket you need to provide the address and port at which the language server is listening.

 The component handle all features found in the 3.17.x version of the language server protocol.